October Rage

-October Rage are a Rock Band formed in 2008 on the Central Coast of New South Wales, Australia by brothers Nick and Will Roberts.
+October Rage are an Australian rock band, formed in 2008 on the Central Coast of New South Wales, Australia by brothers Nick and Will Roberts.
 They were winners in a songwriting competition for radio station Triple M Sydney in 2010 and won the opportunity to open for Bon Jovi in Sydney.
 Following this taste of success recorded the band's debut album, Outrage, released on iTunes September 2011.
 "Outrage" lead to the "Outrage tour" of the U.S. 2012–13.